How to use Android and iOS apps for a better night’s sleep

 Everyone needs a good night’s sleep to recharge the “batteries,” but not everyone can get their heads on their pillows and fall asleep easily.
 Sleep disorders such as insomnia are even very common, especially in today’s digital age.
 Even so, have you ever considered using mobile apps to help you sleep better?

 If you are tired of counting sheep, drinking tea, or meditating, technology may be able to help.
-Some apps for smartphones are literally making people sleepy, but in a good way – they create a perfect environment for you to sleep well.
+Some apps for smartphones are literally making people sleepy, but in a good way – they create a perfect environment for you to sleep well and get the deep sleep you need.
 Here are five examples.

 Nature Sounds Relax and Sleep